mattcaron/misc_notes/install.linode.ubuntu.24.04.md

            sudo usermod -a -G debian-spamd <user list>

        The g+s looks a little odd here, but let me explain.
 The `spamcheck` transport runs as `Debian-exim`, which will create `/var/spamassassin/bayes_journal` if it does not exist.
 However, the `spamd` process likes to run as `debian-spamd` (so it can access all its files), which won't be able to read said journal and will complain  bitterly.
 By setting the directory to be setgid, all created files will have the correct gid set, ensuring that both `Debian-exim` and `debian-spamd` can read and write everything in it.
 This also means that the `sa_learn` wrapper that I run periodically will work, because I am in the `debian-spamd` group.

-   1. Add the following to `/etc/spamassassin/local.cf`, so that it uses the above (note that the last part of `bayes_path` is a prefix, not a directory).

-          use_bayes 1
-          bayes_path /var/spamassassin/bayes_db/bayes
-          bayes_file_mode 0660

    1. And, because linode's customers regularly exceed the allowable DNS queries from the free services (see [this post](https://www.linode.com/community/questions/21413/rcvd_in_dnswl_hi-false-positives)), add mthe following lines to the bottom of `/etc/spamassassin/local.cf`, so they won't be used in the scoring.